BinaryIgor/EventSQL/README.md

   created_at TIMESTAMP NOT NULL DEFAULT NOW(),
   PRIMARY KEY (topic, name, partition)
 );

+CREATE TABLE event (
+  topic TEXT NOT NULL,
+  id BIGSERIAL NOT NULL,
+  partition SMALLINT NOT NULL,
+  key TEXT,
+  value BYTEA NOT NULL,
+  buffered_at TIMESTAMP NOT NULL, created_at TIMESTAMP NOT NULL DEFAULT NOW(), metadata JSON NOT NULL,
+  PRIMARY KEY (topic, id)
+) PARTITION BY LIST (topic);

+-- Same schema as event, just not partitioned. --
+-- It is used to handle eventual consistency of auto increment; -- -- there is no guarantee that record of id 2 is visible after id 1 record. -- -- Events are first inserted to the event_buffer; -- -- they are then moved to event table in bulk, by a single, serialized writer; -- -- because there is only one writer, it fixes eventual consistency issue -- CREATE TABLE event_buffer ( topic TEXT NOT NULL, id BIGSERIAL PRIMARY KEY, partition SMALLINT NOT NULL, key TEXT, value BYTEA NOT NULL, created_at TIMESTAMP NOT NULL DEFAULT NOW(), metadata JSON NOT NULL
+);
+-- Used to lock single event_buffer to event writer; -- -- there cannot be more than one record of this table! -- CREATE TABLE event_buffer_lock ( created_at TIMESTAMP NOT NULL DEFAULT NOW()
+);
+INSERT INTO event_buffer_lock VALUES (DEFAULT);
 ```

 To consume messages, we just need to periodically (every one to a few seconds) do: